 It has become clear that auto crimes are closely connected to other crimes, including violent- and gangrelated crimes.
-Therefore, the prosecution of auto crimes perpetrated by organized groups has provided very good intelligence that has allowed the ACU to assist other agencies with violent crime investigations.
+Therefore, the prosecution of auto crimes perpetrated by organized groups has provided very good intelligence that has allowed the ACU to assist other agencies with violent crime investigations, but there are fewer defendants to indict/prosecute due to the burden placed on prosecutors by Discovery Reform and subsequent court rulings regarding the interpretations of those reforms.

-2022 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 35 Total Indictments for MVTIF Offenses 37 Investigations Initiated - Fraud 2 Total Convictions for MVTIF Offenses 107 Total Arrests for MVTIF Offenses 286 Amount of Restitution Ordered as a Result of MVTIF Cases \$0
+2023 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 47 Total Indictments for MVTIF Offenses 29 Investigations Initiated - Fraud 1 Total Convictions for MVTIF Offenses 79 Total Arrests for MVTIF Offenses 183 Amount of Restitution Ordered as a Result of MVTIF Cases \$0